 Travelling by train?
 Check the trains before you go and find out about any possible last-minute changes.
 Again, do yourself a favour and leave early.

-If you are going on a long flight, remember that jet lag can become an issue.
+When planning your trip for a long flight, remember that jet lag can become an issue.
 You will be excited when you arrive, but give yourself a day to chill out and take it easy so you can fully adapt.
-And if you can get some sleep on the flight, even just a few minutes, this can sometimes help to reduce the effects of jet lag.
+If you can get some sleep on the flight, even just a few minutes, this can help to reduce the effects of jet lag.